Nancy Linari

 Nancy Linari is an American voice, film and television actress.
-She also has recurring roles on Duckman, W.I.T.C.H., The Real Adventures of Jonny Quest, and has guest starred on a number of other TV shows like Two and a Half Men.
-Linari also provided the voice of Morticia Addams on The Addams Family and May Parker in Spider-Man (2017), reprising the latter role in the 2018 video game of the same name.
+She has had recurring roles on Duckman, W.I.T.C.H., The Real Adventures of Jonny Quest, and has guest starred on a number of other TV shows like Two and a Half Men.
+Linari also provided the voice of Morticia Addams on The Addams Family and May Parker in Spider-Man (2017), reprising the role of May in the 2018 video game of the same name.